 A plain meaning reading of Scripture argues for a “literal” reading of the text.
 There are readers who suggest that the plain meaning of the text is the only meaning of the text.
 If the text says there was “fire” in the upper room at Pentecost, then there were “real” flames of fire.
 To read this way, one doesn’t need to know any history or grammar, only the words in the English Bible and usually the King James Version at that.
 With this in mind, what is the “plain meaning” of this text?
 At Parbar westward, four at the causeway, and two at Parbar (1 Chron.
 26.18 KJV), or this text: “Happy shall he be, that taketh and dasheth thy little ones against the stones.”
 (Psalm 137.9 KJV).
 Go ahead, give it a try!
 These verses are in the Bible.
 What do they mean?

 As we will suggest, many times, Scripture is interpreted by individuals in a purely subjective fashion.
-Have you ever heard any teachers say something like the following, “Today, in our study of the Bible, we are going to put the Word of God first.
+Have you ever heard any teachers say something like the following, “Today, in our study of the Bible, we are going to put God’s Word first above our own predilection to abuse the Bible.
 We are not going to deal with what we think the Bible says, but with what it actually says” (for actual think “plain meaning”).
 If not, consider yourself fortunate.
 The implication of that statement is that any interpretation that differs from the one that the speaker is presenting is based on what people think, while the concepts being currently taught by the speaker is the “plain and only meaning” of the text.
-Any disagreement with the “plain meaning” understanding of a text can cause one some serious problems within a church structure who propagates such an idea.
+Any disagreement with the “plain meaning” understanding of a text can cause a reader some serious problems within a church structure who propagates such an idea.

 While “plain meaning” of a text is the goal, what we often arrive at in our interpretation is not the “plain meaning.”
 When we say “plain meaning,” we should understand that it refers to the author’s original intent, which was most likely “plain” to those to whom the message was originally given.
 “Plain meaning” and “understanding the meaning” should not be confused.
 If you lived in an urban city and had never traveled into the countryside and I talked about the “openness” of the countryside, the meaning would not be plain to you, while it would be plain to anyone living in the countryside.
 The baggage we all carry mitigates against a “just read the plain meaning of the text and don’t do any interpreting.”

-Plain meaning is not reading our own cultural values from the twenty-first century back into an ancient document through the distorted prism of seventeenth-century language.
+The plain meaning of a text is not reading our own cultural values from the twenty-first century back into an ancient document through the distorted prism of seventeenth-century language.
 Here’s an illustration from James 5.13-18, which is sometimes quoted by teachers when talking about prayer as if there was a category of prayer called “the prayer of faith.”
 The text reads:

 Is anyone among you in trouble?
 Let them pray.
 Is anyone happy?
 Let them sing songs of praise.
 Is anyone among you sick?
 Let them call the elders of the church to pray over them and anoint them with oil in the name of the Lord.
 And the prayer offered in faith will make the sick person well; the Lord will raise them up.
 If they have sinned, they will be forgiven.
 Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.